 - the Fellow is free to negotiate paid work from the HEI (or any other party) outside the days allocated to Fellowship work;

-- the Fellow retains all intellectual property rights in materials that s/he writes for use by students/staff at the HEI, except that the RLF shall have free and unrestricted (non-commercial) use of these materials (for its own purposes) in perpetuity.
+- the Fellow retains all intellectual property rights in materials that they may write for use by students/staff at the HEI, except that the RLF shall have free and unrestricted (non-commercial) use of these materials (for its own purposes) in perpetuity.

 About the RLF Fellowship scheme